daudix/daudix.one/content/about/index.md

 Hello there!
 My name is David, you may know me by my online handle Daudix.

+{% alert(fact=true) %}
-> Although Daudix appears to be just my online handle, it's actually a slightly different persona; perhaps more silly and authentic than the "official" David, but it's fine to use whatever you like.
+Although Daudix appears to be just my online handle, it's actually a slightly different persona; perhaps more silly and authentic than the "official" David, but it's fine to use whatever you like.
+{% end %}

 I'm from the Siberian part of Russia, but currently live in <abbr id="abyss" title="If you know, you know">a̸͙͠b̴̛ͅȳ̴̜s̴̫̄s̸̞̒</abbr>.